-2. Do I have to attend the Delegates' Council meetings in order to be paid?
+2. Do I have to attend the Delegates' Council meetings?

 Yes.
-You can miss up to one or two meetings per semester depending on how many meetings are held.
 If you know from the beginning that you will not be able to attend all DC meetings due to conflict, please consider giving your position away.

-3. Should I organize an event in my department?
+3. Should I organize a mobilization event in my department?

 4. How and when will I get paid?